 - A failed leap is a Turnover and your player becomes extremely vulnerable to a foul.

-- Before you happily go leaping and blitzing, you have to cancel the ball carrier’s assists using your own players (which is sometimes impossible if there is a well positioned player sporting the Guard skill).
+- Before you happily go leaping and blitzing, you have to cancel the ball carrier’s assists using your own players (which is sometimes impossible if there is a well-positioned player sporting the Guard skill).
 These ripe players will then get hit in return.
-Some bad injuries of this type can cost you the game.
+Some bad injuries of this kind can cost you the game.

 - Much like the previous tactic, the threat may be more effective than its execution.
 Failing a leap is potentially losing the threat of a leap for the rest of the game.
 Weight the pros and cons before acting out.